 During Windows 11’s installation, most people use a Microsoft account to set up their PC.
 But what you will do if you want to add a local account on your computer.
 Just after installing a fresh Windows 11/10 OS on your PC, add a local account on your computer.
 Disaster can call anybody and anytime.
 We don’t know what will happen in the future and who will help us.

 In this gearupwindows article, we will guide you on adding a local user account under Windows 11/10.
 To do this, there are at least three very simple methods available on Windows 11/10.
 These are the following:-

 - Command Prompt

 How to Add a New Local User Account under Windows 11 using the Settings app?

-The Settings app is our preferred method to modify or apply settings since the launch of Windows 10.
-It is still useful on Windows 11 to add a new local user account under Windows 11.
+The Settings app has been our preferred method to modify or apply settings since the launch of Windows 10.
+It is still valid on Windows 11 to add a new local user account under Windows 11.
 You need to do the following:-

 Step 1.
-Launch Settings app and click on
+First, launch the Settings app and click on the

 Step 3.
 A new pop-up window will open saying, how will this person sign in?
 Click the link labeled with “I don’t have this person’s sign-in information.”

 Step 4.
 On the next window that appears, click on the link “Add a user without a Microsoft account.”